Planning is all

 Three Important Questions

-Is the fundraiser appeal doing better or worse than expected?
+- Is the fundraising appeal doing better or worse than expected?

 Organizations must first understand the difference between financial reporting and fundraising reporting.
 Often times, different departments within the organization are unable to speak the same reporting language which means that reporting formats must be established in advance so that each department will benefit from the data that was gathered and then presented.
 The organization's accounting software is most useful to quantify your annual fund, but falls short of a well-structured donation CRM to ensure that you are qualifying the revenue being received.